2i2c-org/infrastructure/docs/howto/operate/add-aws-hub.md

 More details [in this issue](https://github.com/kubernetes/kops/issues/11199)
 ```

-1. After the failed validation finished (you can run these command in another terminal
+1. After the failed validation finished (you can run these commands in another terminal
 if you are impatient ;-) patch CoreDNS with

 ```bash